dakhama-mehdi/Modern_ActiveDirectory/README.md

 ```Powershell
 Get-ADModernReport
 ```
-- [ ]  By default the number of objects listed is limited to 200 / if company have more than 200 objects by category use -illimitedsearch
+- [ ]  By default the number of objects listed is limited to 300 for testing / you can bypass by using -illimitedsearch
-- [ ]  The report is saved on %appdata%\Temp  / to change the directory use the parameters -Savepatch
+- [ ]  The report is saved on %appdata%\Temp.
+To change the directory use the parameters -Savepatch

 ```Powershell
 Get-ADModernReport -illimitedsearch -SavePath C:\MyFolder